Mitch Robinson

+Early life

-Robinson is a midfielder/half-forward who played junior football in Tasmania.
+Robinson was born in Hobart, Tasmania.
+He played junior football in Tasmania.
 In 2008, he played eleven games for the Tasmanian Devils Football Club in the Victorian Football League, as well as two games for the Lauderdale Football Club seniors in the Southern Football League, and one game for the Tassie Mariners in the TAC Cup.
 He featured prominently at the AFL Under 18s Championship, winning Hunter-Harrison Medal as the best player in Division Two of the competition.
-He was drafted by the Carlton Football Club with its 3rd round selection (No. 40 overall) in the 2008 AFL National Draft, and made his debut in Round 1, 2009 against Richmond at the M.C.G., scoring three goals.
+He was drafted by the Carlton Football Club with its 3rd round selection (No. 40 overall) in the 2008 AFL National Draft.

+AFL Career

+Carlton

+Robinson made his AFL debut in Round 1, 2009 against Richmond at the M.C.G., scoring three goals.